ARM-software/psa-arch-tests/api-tests/dev_apis/README.md

 The Architecture Test Suite contains the tests that are self-checking, portable C-based tests with directed stimulus.

 The tests are available as open source.
 The tests and the corresponding abstraction layers are available with an Apache v2.0 license allowing for external contribution.

-For more information on Architecture Test Suite specification, refer the [Validation Methodology](../docs/Arm_PSA_FF_Arch_Test_Validation_Methodology.pdf) document.

-## Release Update
- - Release Version - 0.5
- - Code Quality - Alpha.
-This indicates the suite is in development and it contains tests which have not been validated on any platform.
-Please use this opportunity to suggest enhancements and point out errors.
- - Current release contains **Crypto tests** that are written for the crypto service APIs defined in the [crypto.h](../../api-specs/include/crypto.h)
- - This test suite is not a substitute for design verification.
- - To review the test logs, Arm licensees can contact Arm directly through their partner managers.
+This test suite is not a substitute for design verification.
+To review the test logs, Arm licensees can contact Arm directly through their partner managers.

+For more information on Architecture Test Suite specification, refer the [Validation Methodology](../docs/Arm_PSA_APIs_Arch_Test_Validation_Methodology.pdf) document.

 ## Tests Scenarios